JustinNietz/miniproject1-601/Section_2-_The_gitFlow/gitFlow.md

 As new development is completed, it gets merged back into the develop branch, which is a staging area for all completed features that haven’t yet been released.
-So when the next release is branched off of develop, it will automatically contain all of the new stuff that has been finished.
+So when the next release is branched off of develop, it will automatically contain all the new stuff that has been finished.

 **Support For Emergency Fixes**